 Change: In subclause 5.28.2, add the transmission of UC-based DCR message case for the use of the sl-drx-StartOffset and sl-drx-SlotOffset equation.

-When the cast type is groupcast or broadcast as indicated by upper layer, the sl-drx-StartOffset and sl-drx-SlotOffset are derived from the following equations:
+When the cast type is groupcast or broadcast as indicated by upper layer, or the cast type is unicast for the reception of Direct Link Establishment Request message [28] or ProSe Direct Link Establishment Request message [29] as indicated by upper layer, the sl-drx-StartOffset and sl-drx-SlotOffset are derived from the following equations:

 sl-drx-StartOffset (ms) = Destination Layer-2 ID modulo sl-DRX-GC-BC-Cycle (ms).